GUIDE 2024

 Explain why your nonprofit organization needs the resources and how they will support you towards success.
 Getting grants isn’t easy, but if your project is straightforward and you write honest grant proposals with transparent expenses, you’re bound to succeed.

 After providing exact numbers, you need to justify each section.
-For example, if your nonprofit organization’s program aims to improve primary education in a community, you probably don’t 20 high-end laptops.
+For example, if your nonprofit organization’s program aims to improve primary education in a community, you probably don’t need 20 high-end laptops.

 After you finish writing the summary, go back to your original draft and ensure numbers sync between different documents.
 While it’s ok to have different numbers in other proposals since grants vary, a grant proposal for one grant should sync up.
-There’s nothing worse than writing one number in a grant proposal and the different one in your summary.
-Inconsistency shows the reader that you weren’t thorough and can minimize your success.

 Create a Cover Letter

-In grant writing, a cover letter serves to introduce yourself, your nonprofit organization, and the project to the funder.
+In grant writing, a grant proposal cover letter serves to introduce yourself, your nonprofit organization, and the project to the funder.
 Although a cover letter shouldn’t be more than a single page long, you still need to do basic research for different proposals and grants.

 A compelling cover letter is the key to success and ensures that the reader gives maximum attention to your grant proposal.